 Being a standalone service routine is rare for a business process.
 Usually, a business process requires start-up parameters like documents on which they will run.
 To make your business process aware of the input entities to operate upon, click the Parameters tab.

-The variables are temporary storage for data used by the business process.
+The variables are temporary storage for data, generally used for business process.
 The variable values exist while the process is running.
-Once the process is completed, the variables are no longer available.

 To avoid mess and misuse, remember to give users the proper permission to access the business process.